hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 module load EasyBuild
 ```

-Therewith, our EasyBuild tools and EasyBuild itself are available.

-!!!
-Note "Note"
-    Specify the WorkspaceID if necessary when loading the Workspace module.
-See module instructions

 ## Package Specification
 EasyBuild has a large repository of available packages in different versions.
 You can use these specifications as is or copy/download and modify the EasyConfigs (see below).